"It is a privilege to guide

 Connections Spotlights Lifesaving Partners

-The new Connections showcases our 2016 Lifesaving Partners Award honorees and recaps our "Portraits of Hope" Donor Family Tribute.
-It also reports on our Mayors for Hope campaign in Peoria and the recent Brain-Death Simulation Workshop we held in collaboration with OSF HealthCare.
+The latest Connections showcases our 2016 Lifesaving Partners Award honorees and recaps our "Portraits of Hope" Donor Family Tribute.
+It also reports on our Mayors for Hope campaign and the Brain-Death Simulation Workshop we held in collaboration with OSF HealthCare.
 Elsewhere, you'll read about the dedication of our new Donor Memorial in Springfield and the challenges Diane Langley is facing as she waits for a kidney transplant.
 We invite you to download or browse the latest issue of Connections.

 Portraits of Hope Honors Donors, Families

 Portraits of Hope, our annual tribute to donor families and their loved ones, was held on Nov.
 6 at the Bridgeport Art Center in Chicago.
 More than 150 donor families and their friends gathered for a day of remembrance to honor their loved ones who offered the gift of hope through donation.
 Attendees heard inspiring stories that celebrated these selfless individuals.
 This year, Gift of Hope partnered with Project Onward, whose artists produced custom portraits of donors.
 Follow this link to view photos from the event.

 On Feb.
 21, the City of Chicago, the Illinois Secretary of State and Gift of Hope sponsored the inaugural Chicago Organ Summit to empower local and state governments, hospitals, transplant centers, patient advocacy groups and other partnering organizations in Illinois to position Chicago as the nation's hub for organ transplantation.
 The event was held to complement the June 2016 White House Organ Summit and former President Barack Obama’s national call to action to increase organ transplants.